More than 40 years of success stories providing orthopedic care to Wyoming.

 - To utilize local services, such as imaging and physical therapy, to the greatest extent practicable.

 Premier Bone & Joint Centers has a long history of supporting the University of Wyoming Athletics.
-Currently, Dr. Aukerman is the Head Team Physician and is assisted by Dr. McKenna for all athletes at the University of Wyoming.
-Previously, Dr. Kieffer and Dr. Curnow were the team physicians for UW intercollegiate athletics for many years, and virtual fixtures court-side and on the sidelines.
+Currently, Dr. Aukerman is the Head Team Physician and is assisted by Dr. McKenna and Dr. Fournier for all athletes at the University of Wyoming.
+Previously, Dr. Kieffer and Dr. Curnow were the team physicians for UW intercollegiate athletics for many years, and virtual fixtures were court-side and on the sidelines.
 With Dr. Curnow’s retirement as senior team physician, Dr. Carson and Dr. Aukerman assumed those duties in August 2008.
 Dr. Carson stepped down as a team physician in 2011.